 Israel is in the Middle East, bordering the Mediterranean Sea, between Egypt and Lebanon.
 The climate is temperate.
 It is hot and dry in the southern and eastern desert areas.
 The official languages are Hebrew and Arabic.
 English is also widely spoken.
 The main religions are Judaism and Islam.
 The economy of Israel, despite limited natural resources, has seen intensive development of the agricultural and industrial sectors over the past decades which has made Israel largely self-sufficient in food production, apart from grains and beef.
 Israelis tend to converse at a much closer physical distance than in the West.
 A handshake is an appropriate greeting, and a smile at initial contact is important.
 Expatriate business dress for men is typically a shirt and tie, while women generally wear a blouse with either slacks or a skirt, but should dress modestly if passing through ultra-Orthodox Jewish areas.
 The security risk for expatriates in Israel is generally low to medium.
 Risks include militant terrorist attacks, arbitrary rocket fire, petty crime such as theft, and poor standards of driving.
 Expatriates should be cautious not to offend local cultures and religious sensitivities with regard to dress and behaviour.
 The currency of Israel is the Israeli New Shekel (ILS).
 There are ATMs in Israel and Jerusalem that accept international cards.
 Medical facilities are good but can be expensive.
 Hospitals may insist on payment and may delay departure until bills are met.
-The population of Israel is 8.8 Million (2018 est.), while the inflation rate (CPI) is 0.4% for Israel as at April 2018.
-For a single Expat, the personal income tax rate in Israel is progressive up to 50%.
+The population of Israel is 8.8 Million (2018 est.), while the inflation rate (CPI) is 1.4% for Israel as at July 2018.
+Xpatulator Hypothetical Tax for Israel is based on the current personal income tax rates which are progressive up to 50%.

 Cost Of Living